paslandau/docker-php-tutorial/README.md

 - Branch:
   [Part 4.3](https://github.com/paslandau/docker-php-tutorial/tree/part-4-3-run-laravel-9-docker-in-2022)

-A step-by-step walkthrough to set up a new Laravel 9 project on the docker setup of this tutorial, using a couple of common Laravel components (Commands, Controllers, Queues, Databases).
+A step-by-step walk through to set up a new Laravel 9 project on the docker setup of this tutorial, using a couple of common Laravel components (Commands, Controllers, Queues, Databases).

 ### Set up PHP QA tools and control them via make